phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 46466
+#Total Number of Tweets: 127785
-#Number of Trump Tweets: 31507
+#Number of Clinton Tweets: 47612
-#Number of Sanders Tweets: 25072
+#Number of Trump Tweets: 31987
-#Number of Rubio Tweets: 9791
+#Number of Sanders Tweets: 25363
-#Number of Carson Tweets: 6955
+#Number of Rubio Tweets: 9984
-#Number of Bush Tweets: 5684
+#Number of Carson Tweets: 7074
-#Total Number of Tweets:
+#Number of Bush Tweets: 5766
 ---
 ---